Pentagon mulling U.S. military request to send 5,000 troops to Middle East: officials

 Acting U.S. Defense Secretary Patrick Shanahan said on Tuesday that while threats from Iran in the Middle East remained high, deterrence measures taken by the Pentagon had “put on hold” the potential for attacks on Americans.

-The U.S. military deployed a carrier strike group, bombers and Patriot missiles to the Middle East earlier this month in response to what Washington said were troubling indications of possible preparations for an attack by Iran.
+The U.S. military accelerated the deployment of a carrier strike group to the Middle East, and sent bombers and Patriot missiles to the region earlier this month in response to what Washington said were troubling indications of possible preparations for an attack by Iran.

+U.S. government sources told Reuters last week they believe Iran encouraged Houthi militants or Iraq-based Shi’ite militias to carry out attacks on tanker ships off the United Arab Emirates.

-Trump had warned on Monday that Iran would be met with “great force” if it attacked U.S. interests in the Middle East.
+Trump has warned that Iran would be met with “great force” if it attacked U.S. interests in the Middle East.

+Iran’s Supreme Leader Ayatollah Ali Khamenei said on Wednesday that Iran’s youth will witness the demise of Israel and American civilization.

 Reporting by Idrees Ali and Phil Stewart; editing by Rosalba O'Brien and G Crosse